mrkamel/search_cop/README.md

 ## Installation

-For Rails/ActiveRecord 3 (or 4), add this line to your application's Gemfile:
+Add this line to your application's Gemfile:

     gem 'search_cop'